EricPerbos/DAND-P1_Inferential_Statistics/README.md

 </br>

-Q3 : Report the descriptive statistics
+#### Q3 : Report the descriptive statistics
 </br>
 ![stats_1](figures/stats_1.JPG)
 </br>

-Addendum V3 : after computing the time differences Incongruent - Congruent in the spreadsheet, we obtain two key statistics.
+After computing the time differences Incongruent - Congruent in the spreadsheet, we obtain two key statistics.

-Average of differences : 7.965
+**Average of differences : 7.965**
-Standard Deviation of differences : 4.865
+**Standard Deviation of differences : 4.865**

 </br>